 Accidents involving pedestrians, cyclists and motorized road users are an everyday occurrence.
-Injuries tend to be quite serious because of the speed and size of Valley Metro vehicles.
+Injuries tend to be quite serious because of the speed and size of city vehicles.
 Most accidents involve bus and rapid transit accidents.

-How an Accident Could Happen With a Valley Metro* Vehicle
+How an Accident Could Happen With a City Vehicle

-Most Valley Metro accidents happen because bus drivers fail to drive safely.
+Most city bus accidents happen because bus drivers fail to drive safely.
 Some accidents may happen because of defective parts or components or poor maintenance, which can affect the control of a bus.
 Bus driver errors include:

 - illegal drug taking or intoxication